fastapi/fastapi/docs/en/docs/alternatives.md

 !!! note "Technical Details"
     ASGI is a new "standard" being developed by Django core team members.
 It is still not a "Python standard" (a PEP), although they are in the process of doing that.

     Nevertheless, it is already being used as a "standard" by several tools.
-This greatly improves interoperability, as you could switch Uvicorn for any other ASGI server (like Daphne or Hypercorn), or you could add ASGI compatible tools, like `python-socketio`.
+This greatly improves interoperability, as you could switch Uvicorn for any other ASGI server (like Daphne, Hypercorn or Granian), or you could add ASGI compatible tools, like `python-socketio`.

 !!! check "**FastAPI** uses it to"
     Handle all the core web parts.
 Adding features on top.